 The shift has arrived, and video is King!

-You may or may not be shocked by this but not enough trainers are creating video to help the people in our organizations.
+You may or may not be shocked by this but not enough trainers are creating videos to help the people in our organizations.
 We, as educators in the Adult Learning world, have a responsibility to help our organizations move forward and we are not doing enough to practice this craft.

-The big question is why aren’t we running with platform?
+The big question is why aren’t we running with the platform?
 Why are posts like this one still needed?
 It seems we are aware video is important and critical, and we even admit that people in our organizations would most likely prefer video to other learning methods used.
 However, we hesitate to turn on the most accessible video tool we have, our phones.
 In many cases, we are downright frightened of our video cameras.
 It seems for a lot of people, video is a skill that is unreachable.

 Where does this fear come from?
 Fear of failing?
 Fear of looking bad and losing credibility?
 Fear of creating something really bad that people will hate?